You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

 Researchers have developed a robotic lab assistant, the Verge reports.

 CBC News reports Canada's Supreme Court is to rule on the constitutionality of the country's genetic non-discrimination law today.

 The Associated Press reports the World Health Organization is sending experts to China to investigate the animal source of SARS-CoV-2.

-In Science this week: atlas of malaria parasites' gene expression across their life cycles, and more.
+In Science this week: atlas of affected cell populations in idiopathic pulmonary fibrosis, and more.